hbctraining/Intro-to-R-flipped/README.md

-## Introduction to R (Online)
+## Introduction to R

 | Audience | Computational skills required | Duration |
 :----------|:-------------|:----------|
 | Biologists | None | 4-session online workshop (~ 8 hours of trainer-led time)|

 ### Description
-This repository has teaching materials for a hands-on **Introduction to R** workshop taught online.
+This repository has teaching materials for a hands-on **Introduction to R** workshop.
 The workshop will introduce participants to the basics of R and RStudio.
 R is a simple programming environment that enables the effective handling of data, while providing excellent graphical support.
 RStudio is a tool that provides a user-friendly environment for working with R. These materials are intended to provide both basic R programming knowledge and its application for increasing efficiency for data analysis.

 **Note for Trainers:** Please note that the schedule linked below assumes that learners will spend between 2-3 hours on reading through, and completing exercises from selected lessons between classes.
-The online component of the workshop focuses on more exercises and discussion/Q & A.

 ### Learning Objectives